jefftrinidad02324/MO-IT101-Group16/README.md

 Alea Valeriano (lr.avaleriano@mmdc.mcl.edu.ph)

+Link for our project plan: https://docs.google.com/spreadsheets/d/1nE4RiFj4We07nnmDH4q2XIZZ0uRHJaTz/edit?usp=sharing&ouid=103961235233748739334&rtpof=true&sd=true

+All contribution of team members to complete this code is reflected on the project plan.

 -File reader and scanner.

 import java.io.BufferedReader; // Sits on top of the FileReader to store the data and let you read it line-by-line.